Cesium for Unreal Quickstart

-After entering these coordinates, you'll find the scene has shifted to this new location.
+After entering these coordinates, you'll find the level has shifted to this new location.

 4The city looks very flat.
 Cesium World Terrain doesn't include building detail.
 Fortunately, Cesium OSM Buildings can come to the rescue.

-From the Cesium Quick Add panel, add Cesium OSM Buildings to the scene.
+From the Cesium Quick Add panel, add Cesium OSM Buildings to the level.

 1To move the viewport's camera, click and hold the right mouse button in the viewport window.
 While holding the right mouse button down, you can look around by moving the mouse and fly around by pressing the W, A, S, and D keys on your keyboard.
 You can modify the camera speed using the mouse scroll wheel.